abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 * ZooKeeper, etc, and consul are often used for *service discovery*, which returns the set of IP addresses that are running a given service.
 * Replicas that asynchronously receive the log of all decisions of the consensus algorithm but don't participate in the voting can serve read requests that don't need to be linearizable.

+## Part 3 will give you a full idea about how to piece a big system together from smaller systems.
+The separation of the System of record and derived data is key to understanding there.
+(Chapters 10-12)

 ### Chapter 10: Batch Processing